Scrapbooking for Beginners will walk you through the process, step-by-step

 page.

-I would suggest picking some colors for your background papers that will go with these colors.
+With Scrapbooking for Beginners.
+I would suggest picking some colors for your background papers and embellishments that will go with the photo colors.
+That makes your photos look better so they will not clash, color wise, with the papers.

+All that being said about color.
 Now there is nothing in the so-called "manual" that says you have to use a background color.
-All the scrapbooks you purchase these days come preloaded with white background paper that you are certainly free to use - after all, almost everything goes with white.
+All the scrapbooks you purchase these days come preloaded with white or off-white background paper that you are certainly free to use - after all, everything goes with white or off-white.

 So for scrapbooking for beginners, we will show the progression of the page or layout construction using a colored background and will show both the colored and white backgrounds as a final so you can see the difference.